chaos-mesh/website/versioned_docs/version-2.6.7/faqs.md

 ## Installation

-### While trying to install Chaos Mesh in OpenShift, the problems regarding authorization blocked the installation process
+### While trying to install Chaos Mesh in OpenShift, authorization problems blocked the installation process

 If the error message is similar to the following: